-Northdoor plc is a corporate IT consultancy firm with more than 30 years of experience in serving UK businesses and non-profits.
-We apply our knowledge and expertise to help organisations capture, manage, protect and analyse large volumes of data.
+Northdoor plc is a corporate IT consultancy firm with more than 30 years of experience in serving blue-chip businesses.
+We apply our knowledge and expertise to help businesses capture, manage, protect and analyse large volumes of commercial data.
 Our solutions help enterprises across all sectors gain clear strategic insights and reinforce their competitive advantage.

 Northdoor's core business and IT management consultancy services cover the entire data journey from acquisition to archival or disposal.
-Our long-standing client relationships in multiple industries mean that we have a strong understanding of all relevant UK regulatory and compliance frameworks.
+Our long-standing client relationships in the insurance and financial markets industries mean that we have a strong understanding of the regulatory and compliance frameworks.